Stomach In, Chest Out

 Stomach In, Chest Out is a 1988 Filipino comedy film co-written and directed by Junn P. Cabreira.
 The film stars Eddie Garcia, Joey Marquez, Lara Melissa de Leon, Mercy Dizon, Debraliz, Daphie Garcia, Beth Yalung, Dexter Doria, and Monica Herrera.
-Produced by Cine Suerte, the film was released on August 11, 1988.
+Produced by Cine Suerte and EG Productions, the film was released on August 11, 1988.
 Critic Lav Diaz gave the film a mildly positive review for being different from the usual type of Filipino comedy films.

 Plot

 Four girls leave their pampered lives due to some missteps (both intentional and unintentional) and enlist themselves into the military, where they are trained by two leering officers.